 - 1 pound Cajun-style andouille sausage, smoked kielbasa, or other smoked sausage

-- 1 cup thinly sliced green onions, plus more for garnish
+- 1 cup thinly sliced scallions, plus more for garnish

 - 1/2 cup finely chopped flat-leaf parsley leaves

 - In a large, heavy-bottomed Dutch oven, preferably cast-iron or enamel cast-iron, heat the oil over medium-high heat until shimmering.
 When a pinch of flour sprinkled on the oil immediately blooms on the surface of the oil, scatter in the rest of the flour and quickly stir, thoroughly combining the oil and flour into a thick, smooth roux.